luau-lang/rfcs/docs/user-defined-type-functions.md

 **Constraint Solver**: Generate a new `ReduceConstraint` and append it to the list of unsolved constraints when reducing `TypeAliasExpansionConstraint`.

-**Reduction Constraint**: Serialize the function arguments into `lType` and execute the body of the function.
+**Reduction Constraint**: Serialize the function arguments into `typelib` and execute the body of the function.
 Reduce to the deserialized version of the function return value.

-**lType**: Using the Lua API, create a library that interfaces between C++ and Luau and supports all of the function calls, serialization, and deserialization.
+**typelib**: Using the Lua API, create a library that interfaces between C++ and Luau and supports all of the function calls, serialization, and deserialization.

 ## Drawback

-Type functions are handled at the analysis time, while `lType` is an implementation in the runtime.
+Type functions are handled at the analysis time, while `typelib` is an implementation in the runtime.
 As a result, the proposed design causes the analysis time to be dependent on Luau's runtime to reduce user-defined type functions.
 This is generally discouraged as it is best to isolate the compile time, analysis time, and runtime from each other for the purpose of maintaining a clean separation of concerns, which helps minimize side effects and dependencies across different phases of the program execution and improves the modularity of the compiler.
 Overlaps between the analysis time and runtime can lead to code that is more complex and harder to manage, potentially increasing the risk of bugs and making the outcomes less predictable.

 The build / analysis times will also be negatively impacted by this feature as reducing type functions takes variable amount of time based on the program.
 The larger the type function, the longer it will take to reduce it in the constraint solver.